 Data, modeling

 - Tycho Brahe (1546-1601)

 - Galileo Galilei (1564-1642)

 - Johannes Kepler (1571-1630)

 Calculus and Numerical Method

 - Isaac Newton (1642-1726)

 - Leonhard Euler (1707-1783)

 Population model

-- Thomas Malthus (1766-1834)
+- $\bullet$ Thomas Malthus (1766-1834)

 - Pierre Verhulst (1804-1849)

 Chapter 2

-Second Order Linear Equations
+Second-Order Linear Equations

 In this chapter, we study linear second-order equations of the form:

 $$ay'' + by' + cy = f(t),$$

 (2.1)

-with constant coefficients and $a \neq 0$.
+with constant coefficients and $a \neq 0$ .
 We shall investigate the model of linear oscillator in great detail.
 It is a fundamental model in physics.
 We shall use spring-mass system and the electric circuit system as examples.

 2.1 Models for linear oscillators

 2.1.1 The spring-mass system

 Consider a mass attached to a spring in one dimension.
-Let y be its location, and let y = 0 be its position at rest.
+Let us denote its current position by y(t).
+The origin y = 0 is its position at rest.
 The motion of the mass is governed by Newton's force law:

-$$my'' = F.$$
+$$my'' = F$$

+.

-There are three kinds of forces the mass may be exerted.
+This is a force balance equation.
+The left-hand side is called the inertia force.
+The right-hand side is called the exerted force.
+There are three kinds of exerted forces to the mass:

 • Restoration force.
-As the mass moves to y, it is exerted a restoration force by the spring.
-The simplest form of the restoration force is based on Hook's law: this restoration force is linearly proportional to y with reverse direction.
-That is,
+The mass at position y is exerted a restoration force from the spring during its motion.
+When y > 0, the spring is elongated and produces a force to pull back the mass.
+When y < 0, the spring is shorten and produces a force to push the mass forward.
+The direction of such restoration force is in the opposite direction of the motion direction of the mass.
+The simplest model of the restoration force is the Hook's law:

 $$F_r = -ky$$

+,

 where k is called the spring constant.
 The minus sign indicates that the force is opposite to the direction of the mass motion.

-• Friction force.
-The friction force is proportional to the velocity with opposite direction.
+• Frictional force.
+The frictional force is proportional to the velocity with opposite direction.
 That is

 $$F_f = -\gamma y',$$

-where γ is called the damping (or friction) coefficient.
+where $\gamma$ is called the damping (or friction) coefficient.
+A dashpot is a mechanical device that provides such a frictional force to the mass.

 • External force.
-The mass may be exerted by the gravitational force, or some other external force modeled by f(t).
+The mass may be exerted by the gravitational force (i.e. mg), or some other external force modeled by f(t).

-The Newton's law of motion then gives
+The Newton's law of motion gives

 $$my'' = -\gamma y' - ky + f(t).$$

 (2.2)

+Figure

-2.1.2 Electric circuit system
+2.1.2 An RLC circuit

-Consider a circuit which consists of an inductor, a resistor, a capacitor and a battery.
-Suppose the wire is uniform in width.
-In this case, we may assume the current between each component is uniform (i.e. it is independent of the position).
+An RLC circuit is an electrical circuit that consists of a resistor, an inductor and a capacitor, connected in series by wires.
+It forms an oscillator as that in a spring-mass system.
+There are electric charges moving in the circuit system.
+Suppose the wire is uniform in width, we may assume the current between each component is uniform (i.e. it is independent of the position).
 This is a good approximation when the electromagnetic wave length is much larger than the wire length.
-Through each component, the rate of change of charge (i.e. current I(t) := dQ(t)/dt) should be the same.
-This is the law of conservation of charge, one of the Kirkohoff law in the circuit theory.
-When the electric current passing through these components, there is a potential difference on the two ends of each components.
-Namely, the potential difference through each component is
+Across a component, the charge density is unchanged.
+This is the law of conservation of charges, or the Kirchhoff current law in the circuit theory.
+Therefore, on such a circuit loop, we have only one current I(t), which is independent of position.

+When the electrical charges pass through a component, there is a potential difference (jump) on the two ends of such component.
+The potential difference $\Delta V$ through each kind of component is the follows.

-• resistor $\Delta V_r = RI$:
+• $\Delta V_r = RI$ for a resistor.